ciscocmsdevnet/cms-outlook-add-in/README.md

   - Acts like a bridge between Outlook Client and your CMS Environment
   - It provides you with all logs for troubleshooting
   - It does not store any credentials
-  - Store user meeting formation in Redis Cache DB, to save un-necessary API Requests to CMS.
+  - Stores user meeting formation in Redis Cache DB, to save un-necessary API Requests to CMS.

-- The login session in this Add-in is valid for 24 hours, as a result user may need to login every 24 hour.
+- The login session in Add-in is valid for 24 hours, as a result user may need to login every 24 hour.
-- This Add-In is tested and works in completely air-gap network also.
+- This Add-In is tested and works in air-gap environments also.

 ## Pre-requisites:
-- An Ubuntu machine with 2gb RAM, 2vCPU, 50GB hard disk.
+- An Ubuntu machine with minimum 2GB RAM, 2vCPU, 50GB hard disk.

 ### Middleware Setup

 - **Install docker, docker-compose and openssl**.
 Logout and Login after running these commands
 ```sh
 sudo apt-get update && sudo apt-get install docker.io openssl